mtkirby/slimshim/README.md

 The source is available at https://github.com/mtkirby/slimshim It is GPLv3.

+The slimshim.sh script will create an environment log file in /root that you can source and use the variables for your own scripts.

 So how can you protect your network against SlimShims?
 You'd need your firewalls to log all connections that use a source port range of 27000-32000.